 Sadly (from my perspective - my wife was delighted!!)
 Delilah won and I am now somewhat less hirsute as you will see from the pictures in the update section.
 However I am now training to get my fitness and general energy levels up.
 I have signed up to do the London Marathon in 2018 if I am successful in the October ballot.
 In the meantime I have completed a 5K in Regents Park on Sunday 25th June, a 10K on Sunday 23rd July in the same location and now the Great Scottish Run Half Marathon in Glasgow on Sunday 1st October 2017.
 The next "running" challenges I have signed up to are the London Marathon on Sunday 22nd April 2019.
 Interestingly, having not received a place via the ballot, and having assumed there were no charity places since friends had heard about theirs...
 I signed up to the Stirling Marathon a week later!
 And... since I had put in for a place in the Brighton Ballot...
 I now find I have a place in that Marathon the week before London!
 Three in three weeks!
 I have also started the hundred press-up challenge on top of my regular training, learnt to cycle thanks to my friends, Honey, Russ and Michael and am looking at more things to work on...

-At the moment these are just training challenges.
-In due course there will be at least Twelve Formal Challenges roughly around the theme of the Labours of Hercules (or Heracles), which are generally grouped together as (my initial ideas are next to them):
+Having completed my training challenges I am now on to the Twelve Formal Challenges roughly around the theme of the Labours of Hercules (or Heracles), which are generally grouped together as (my initial ideas are next to them):

 Fourth Labour: (Catching) the Ceryneian Hind - Running and/or Archery Challenge